 For information not covered below please refer to our FAQ’s or contact us directly on email@example.com

 Departure Airport – Bodrum (Milas)

-We plan for the gulet to depart Bodrum Harbour (approx. 40 mins from Bodrum Airport) around 17:00.
-Embarkation is from 15:30 onwards.
-You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you may not be able to settle in to your cabin.
-If you arrive to the gulet after 17:00, we will do our best to enable you to join the tour at a convenient time and place.
-Departure time can be subject to change depending on weather, harbour or other conditions.
+Embarkation and departure is planned for approx.17:00.
+You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you will not be able to settle into your cabin.

-Disembarkation in Bodrum (approx. 40 minutes from Bodrum airport) is around 09:00.
-We will arrange local transfers from Bodrum Airport and to Bodrum Airport on the first and last day of the tour.
+Disembarkation is around 09:00.
+We will arrange local transfers on the first and last day of the tour.

-If you are staying in or connecting via Istanbul then the easiest way to get to and from the gulet is to fly.
-There are a number of airlines that offer domestic flights in Turkey such as Turkish Airlines.
-Turkish Airlines has a wide selection of flights on these days and there are alternative flights to and from Istanbul with some of Turkey’s low cost airlines such as Atlas Jet, and Onur Air.
+Booking Flights: If you are staying in or connecting via Istanbul then the easiest way to get to and from the gulet is to fly.
+There are a number of airlines that offer domestic flights in Turkey.
 The cheapest way to book flights is directly with the airline online.